TV/Internet Rugby Game Listings in Canada

 Canadian Rugby

-Canada played Romania, Georgia and Portugal in Europe this November.
+Canada’s Men played Romania, Georgia and Portugal in Europe this November.
 All games were shown on TSN+.
-Canada couldn’t record a win but there were some definite positives to be found in Canada’s performance compared to recent years.
+Canada couldn’t record a win, but there were definite positives in its performance compared to recent years.
+This year, Canada will participate in the Rugby Nations Cup, the Tier 2 competition, alongside the Rugby Nations Championshipin July and November.
+More details as they emerge.

-With no teams from North of the 49th Parallel represented in this year’s MLR, we are a bit short on opportunities to catch Canadian players in action apart from our stellar Womens’ team.
+With no teams from North of the 49th Parallel represented in this year’s MLR and Canadian players now being regarded as tariffable commodities in the MLR resulting in only a handful of Canadian players left in the league we have to admit we’ve lost interest in it.
+Consequently, we are a bit short on opportunities to catch Canadian players in action apart from our stellar Womens’ team.
 However, a big shout out to Brian Barber on the West Coast for this gem of information regarding the ability to watch BC rugby.

 Visit BC Rugby News for local and national news, plus access to recorded full matches with a $20/yr subscription.